Korean literati purges: "Cho will become king"

-Cho's uncompromising character and his frequent remonstrations to Jungjong to support his radical programs also began to irritate the king.
-Furthermore, Consort Gyeong of Pak clan and Consort Hui of Hong clan (Hungu faction leader Hong Kyŏngju's daughter) sought to estrange Jungjong and Cho Kwangjo by often questioning Cho's loyalty and claiming that popular support was shifting to Cho.
-At the behest of Hong Kyŏngju, Minister of Rites Nam Kon, and Sim Chŏng, and other Hungu leaders, they told Jungjong that people were saying that it was actually Cho Kwangjo who ruled the country and that people wanted to make him their king.
-Even if Cho was not disloyal, he would not be able to stop his supporters from doing so, they said.
+Cho's uncompromising character and frequent remonstrations regarding his radical programs began to strain his relationship with the king.
+Furthermore, Consort Gyeong of the Pak clan and Consort Hui of the Hong clan (daughter of Hungu leader Hong Kyŏngju) sought to alienate Jungjong from Cho Kwangjo by questioning Cho's loyalty and claiming that popular support was shifting toward him.
+At the behest of Hong Kyŏngju, Minister of Rites Nam Kon, and Sim Chŏng, they informed Jungjong of public rumors stating that Cho Kwangjo was the de facto ruler of the country and that the populace desired him as king.

-According to the Veritable Records of the Joseon Dynasty, Nam Kon now set out to slander Cho and wrote a phrase "Chu ch'o will become the king" (주초위왕, 走肖爲王)" with honey or sugary water on mulberry leaves so that caterpillars left behind such phrase on leaves.
-When two Hanja (Chinese) characters "chu"(走) and "ch'o"(肖) are put together, they form a new Hanja character "cho"(趙), which happens to be Cho Kwangjo's family name.
-Consort Hong or Consort Pak showed the leaf to Jungjong and claimed that this was the heaven's warning that Cho would take the throne himself after eliminating Hungu faction.
-Jungjong, who himself rose to the throne through a coup d'état, began to distrust Cho Kwangjo.
-[When Goryeo dynasty fell and was replaced by Joseon dynasty, there was popular saying "Son of wood will gain the country" (목자득국 木子得國).
-When two Hanja characters meaning wood(木) and son(子) are combined, they form a new character "yi"(李), which happens to be the family name of Yi Sŏnggye, who deposed the last king of Goryeo and founded Joseon dynasty.
-These phrases helped Yi Sŏnggye win popular support for the new dynasty as heaven's will.]
+According to the Veritable Records of the Joseon Dynasty, Nam Kon slandered Cho by writing the phrase "Chu ch'o will become the king" (주초위왕, 走肖爲王) with honey or sugar water on mulberry leaves so that caterpillars would eat through the leaves, leaving the phrase behind.
+When the two Hanja characters "chu" (走) and "ch'o" (肖) are combined, they form the character "cho" (趙), which was Cho Kwangjo's family name.
+Consort Hong and Consort Pak presented the leaves to Jungjong, claiming they were a heavenly warning that Cho would seize the throne after eliminating the Hungu faction.
+Jungjong, who had ascended the throne via a coup d'état, grew suspicious of Cho Kwangjo.
+(A similar linguistic phenomenon occurred during the fall of the Goryeo dynasty, where the phrase "Son of wood will gain the country" (목자득국 木子得國) was popularized; the characters for wood (木) and son (子) combine to form "yi" (李), the surname of Yi Sŏnggye.)